HOZHENWAI/scripts-utils/repos/README.md

-# Scripts that deals with code/repos and other.
+# Scripts that deals with code/repos and other. (works only with github)
 All scripts come in 3 flavor:
 - bash
 - powershell